Multi-family winterization checklist: 18 steps to take ASAP

 #9.
 Install Insulated Windows

 Consider replacing old windows with insulated ones.
-Ultra high-efficiency and tripled-paned will insulate well both in the winter and the summer.
-Vinyl frames, meanwhile, are low maintenance, so your windows will last longer.
+Ultra-high-efficiency and tripled-paned windows will insulate well both in the winter and the summer.
+Vinyl frames, meanwhile, are low maintenance and last longer than traditional wooden or metal frames.

 For more information on window types, check out Energy.gov.